junxit/us-congress-bills-111/bill.md

   >     - **(B)** the proposed recipient of the medical isotope production target has provided assurances that, whenever an alternative medical isotope production target can be used in that reactor, it will use that alternative in lieu of highly enriched uranium; and
   >   - **(2)** the Secretary of Energy has certified that the United States Government is actively supporting the development of an alternative medical isotope production target that can be used in that reactor.
   > - **(b)** As used in this section—
-  >   - **(1)** the term “alternative medical isotope production target” means a nuclear reactor target which is enriched to less than 20 percent of the isotope U-235; and
+  >   - **(1)** the term “alternative medical isotope production target” means a nuclear reactor target which is enriched to less than 20 percent of the isotope U-235;
   >   - **(2)** a target “can be used” in a nuclear research or test reactor if—
   >     - **(A)** the target has been qualified by the Reduced Enrichment Research and Test Reactor Program of the Department of Energy; and
-  >     - **(B)** use of the target will permit the large majority of ongoing and planned experiments and isotope production to be conducted in the reactor without a large percentage increase in the total cost of operating the reactor.
+  >     - **(B)** use of the target will permit the large majority of ongoing and planned experiments and isotope production to be conducted in the reactor without a large percentage increase in the total cost of operating the reactor;
+  >   - **(3)** the term “highly enriched uranium” means uranium enriched to 20 percent or more in the isotope U-235; and
+  >   - **(4)** the term “medical isotope” includes molybdenum-99, iodine-131, xenon-133, and other radioactive materials used to produce a radiopharmaceutical for diagnostic, therapeutic procedures or for research and development.

-- **(b)** *Table of contents* The table of contents for the Atomic Energy Act of 1954 is amended by inserting the following new item after the item relating to section 111:
+- **(b)** *Table of contents* The table of contents for the Atomic Energy Act of 1954 is amended in the items relating to chapter 10, by inserting at the end the following new item:

 ## § 7.
 Annual Department of Energy reports